xyzshantaram/resume/README.md

 **Languages spoken**: English _(fluent)_, Hindi _(native)_, Tamil _(conversational)_

-I'm a freelance software engineer with an interest in web development.
-I’m passionate about open-source software, and enjoy making things that improve the lives of people or spread joy in the world.
+I am a freelance software engineer with an interest in web development.
+I have a passion for open-source software, and enjoy making things that improve the lives of people or spread happiness in the world.

 **Education**